This post is intended to provide more details on how zmNinja engages (or not) with data that may be personal to you.

 - The event notification server (zmeventnotification.pl) can be configured using secure web sockets or websockets.
 I’d strongly recommend secure web sockets.
 Please see its install guide for more details

-- The event notification server communicates with the following servers: a) With ZoneMinder over shared/mapped memory to access alarm details, and, b) Google FCM servers to send push notifications to your device
+- The event notification server communicates with the following servers: a) With ZoneMinder over shared/mapped memory to access alarm details, b) (updated for ES 6) An intermediary Google Cloud function server I wrote as a push proxy and, c) Google FCM servers to send push notifications to your device

 - Note that desktop zmNinja does not use FCM.
 It simply sets up a websocket connection directly between your installed zmeventnotification.pl and the zmNinja desktop app.
 No intermediate servers are used (which also means push notifications don’t get delivered if the desktop app is not running)